 3. Who Makes It?
 The Happily Married Couple

 Artist and Urushi have been happily together for a very long time.
 For about 9000 years to be exact!
 So how did this marriage all begin?
 Well, historians don't know exactly, but there are quite few very good clues!
 On the floor of several pre-historic burial sites (7000-9000 yrs ago), archaeologists have uncovered bits and pieces of Urushi's long history.

 A Bit of Drama

 Given this handicraft's troublesome nature we might assume this relationship would not be an easy one.
 What must the craft artist do to create a relationship that endures?
 Well, sometimes it requires a bit of negotiation!
-We now know that Urushi's beauty needs special care - she is a bit delicate -- requiring humidity and heat, only taking on her luster and shine though layers upon layers painstakingly applied.
+We now know that Urushi's beauty needs special care - she is a bit delicate -- requiring humidity and heat, only taking on her luster and shine after layers upon layers are painstakingly applied.
 But she shamelessly demands much from the craft artist and is constantly asking for patience, creativity, and a great abundance of time.
-Though love seems quite conditional, pampered and nurtured, Urushi will give gifts of luster, glow, color, pearly shine, strength, durability, longevity, endurance – just about everything you would want in a partner!
+Though this love seems quite conditional, pampered and nurtured, Urushi will give gifts of luster, glow, color, pearly shine, strength, durability, longevity, endurance – just about everything you would want in a partner!

 For the craft artist, the skill and craftsmanship start with choosing a form -- a substrate.
 And given Urushi's sticky nature, almost any material will do!
 Artists, however, often use wood as it is both light and readily carved into any shape.